Digital image correlation for automotive structures

 - By Floriane Soulas, R&D Engineer at EikoSim

-In the context of monitoring large-scale production automotive parts, many parts are subjected to repeated tests to ensure their integrity once they are put into service.
+In the context of monitoring large-scale production of automotive parts, many parts are subjected to repeated tests to ensure their integrity once they are put into service.

 Loading tests on a door were carried out with a follow-up by stereo-correlation of images (DIC) in the premises of the Technocentre of Renault.
-The aim of these tests is to carry out a follow-up in real time in order to quantify the displacements imposed on the door and explore image correlation for automotive purposes.
+The aim of these tests is to carry out a follow-up in real-time in order to quantify the displacements imposed on the door and explore image correlation for automotive purposes.

 Displacement tracking by image correlation field measurement

-Following the indications of Figure 1, a pair of cameras is thus positioned opposite the door under test (see Figure 2).
-The consequent size of the structure does not allow to visualize the whole door and to carry out the analysis on all the surfaces with sufficient precision.
+Following the indications of Figure 1, a pair of cameras is thus positioned opposite the door under the test (see Figure 2).
+The consequent size of the structure does not allow us to visualize the whole door and to carry out the analysis on all the surfaces with sufficient precision.

-Despite the large rigid body movements of the part, the cameras are able to capture the entire door opening kinematics over the studied area, which includes the position of the wire sensor (green dot in Figure 3).
+Despite the large rigid body movements of the part, the cameras can capture the entire door opening kinematics over the studied area, including the position of the wire sensor (green dot in Figure 3).
 The results presented in the following section will be scaled.

 Results and perspectives

 These results can also be found by looking specifically at the comparison with the wire sensor.
 To do this, a virtual displacement sensor (green in Figure 3) is placed on the mesh, using EikoTwin’s displacement sensor creation function, positioned at the actual location of the physical sensor.

 Here we see consistent displacement values between the real wire sensor and the DIC measurement.
 However, a discrepancy is present and becomes larger as the door opens.
-This discrepancy is due to the difference in normals between the wire sensor (sliding normal, which changes with the opening angle of the door) and the camera normal, which is fixed.
+This discrepancy is due to the difference in normals between the wire sensor (sliding normal, which changes with the door’s opening angle) and the camera normal, which is fixed.

 It is also appropriate for this test to focus on the behavior of the door during the relaxation phases.
-Indeed, between each loading stage, a return to the initial state is performed.
-It is expected, as predicted by the numerical model, that the door will return to its initial position between each step, which corresponds, in the measurement, to a return to zero displacement.
+Indeed, a return to the initial state is performed between each loading stage.

 As shown in Figure 6, with the aforementioned deviation between the real and virtual sensors, the door does not return to zero between two loading phases, contrary to what was predicted by the numerical model.